Summertime Healthy Weight Tips

 Also, flavored coffee drinks give us far more sugar than is good for us.
 Instead of the usual mocha frappe, try swapping your drink for an iced black coffee or flavored unsweetened tea.

 Having fresh, healthy items in your cooler will make it far less likely that you’ll reach for junk.

 Try freezing individual yogurt cups – they’ll stay cool till you’re ready to nosh.

 Go for sugar-free Greek yogurts for extra protein without the extra calories and carbs.
-A good brand is Oikos Zero.

 Fresh watermelon slices or a berry salad (toss together a mix of strawberries, blackberries, blueberries and raspberries) make great sweet treats that everyone, especially kids, really love out at the beach or on the trail.